pranigopu/sentiMiner/notes/chromeExtension/usingBackgroundServiceWorker/README.md

-# Extensions using a background service worker
+# Extension using a background service worker
 ## Project aims
 Understand how to create and implement a background service worker, and how to send a message from this service worker to a content script.
 The aim of this project is mainly conceptual, with minimal complexity in terms of coding.
 ## Code aims